dcdh/openshift-sandbox/installation.md

 > Now you can connect the guest virtual machine from the host by using the command `ssh root@192.168.56.101`

+/!\ not working if your phone modem use IPV6.
+You must use IPV4.
+See this [manual to stay in IPV4 on android 9](https://assistance.orange.fr/mobile-tablette/tous-les-mobiles-et-tablettes/depanner/probleme-avec-un-service-d-orange-internet-sms-mms-mails-cloud-tv/mms/android-9-pie-pour-google-verifier-le-parametrage-pour-l-envoi-des-mms_269983-811016)

 ## Host Network Configuration (on arch linux as root)

 cp /etc/iptables/empty.rules /etc/iptables/iptables.rules